getnikola/plugins/README.md

 ### `conf.py.sample` (optional)

-If there are any config options you need for your plugin, put them here.  (you do not need
+If there are any config options you need for your plugin, put them here.

 ### `[plugin name].plugin`